ornellion/100DaysOfCode/round1-log.md

 Designers are actually amazing.
 Picking a colour palette is an art!
 I have a tendency to have decision paralysis so I might have to give myself an option of like 3 colour palettes and then pick the one I like one morning or I'll spend the next couple days quibbling over colours and fonts.
 I want to include a Dark Mode so this might also narrow down the scope.

 Accessibility is also a much broader topic than I imagined.
 I want to eventually read more about it.
 I hadn't realised just how important it is to making the web accessible to all.

+---

+### Day 43: February 12, 2024

+**Today's Progress**:
+- Codecademy: Started writing the code Challenge Project: Build a Website Design System
+- freeCodeCamp: Continued Learn Accessibility by Building a Quiz course

+**Thoughts**:
+I decided to not spend too much time on the actual content of my Website Design System and have started writing the code.
+I'm trying a different approach by writing both the HTML and CSS at the same time and working from top to bottom.
+It really does make me question how much I've learned over the past 40 days 😅 I suppose the only way to get better is to keep coding.
+For everything else there's Google.